armixz/8-Puzzle-Solver/README.md

 ## 3. Short comparative analysis of two heuristics used for A*

 ### A search heuristic h(n) is an estimate of the cost of the cheapest path from node **n** to a **goal** node.
-- h(n)is arbitrary, non-negative, and problem-specific.
+- h(n) is arbitrary, non-negative, and problem-specific.
 - If n is a goal node, h(n)=0.
-- h(n)must be easy to compute (without search).
+- h(n) must be easy to compute (without search).

-### There are 2 H function used in this script which are
+### There are 2 Heuristic function that used in this script

 - Manhattan Distance Heuristic:
     - The sum of the Manhattan distances of the tiles from their goal positions